Supported accommodation services policy

 Daily Fee (Daily Bed fee)

-- participation in domestic activities such as meal preparation, shopping, laundry
+• Participation in domestic activities such as meal preparation, shopping and laundry.

-- assistance with planning and organising of activities, appointments, including assisting the worker to attend regular GP visits
+• Assistance with planning and organising of activities and appointments, including assisting the worker to attend regular GP visits.

-- fitting and using aids, orthotics and appliances, hearing and communication devices
+• Fitting and using aids, orthotics and appliances and hearing and communication devices.

-SSA providers must ensure they are willing and able to meet the worker's support needs within the Daily Fee before agreeing to accept a referral and that the required level of care is provided routinely on an as needs and ongoing basis.
+SSA providers must ensure they are willing and able to meet the worker's support needs within the daily fee before agreeing to accept a referral.
+The required level of care must be provided routinely on an as needs and ongoing basis.

-SSA services can only be provided by a WorkSafe authorised/approved and registered provider.
+SSA services can only be provided by a WorkSafe authorised and/or approved and registered provider.
 Refer to the list of registered SSA providers on the website.
-Supported accommodation services must be approved by the Agent in writing before the worker takes up residency.
+Supported accommodation services must be approved by the agent in writing before the worker takes up residency.

 An SSA provider must meet the registration criteria and agree to the terms and conditions of providing disability services detailed on the WorkSafe website.

-The minimum requirements for staff providing care to workers in an SSA are demonstrated competency in areas relevant to the needs of workers including:
+The minimum requirements for staff providing care to workers in an SSA are demonstrated competency in areas relevant to the needs of workers including the following.

 Staff must also complete a worker specific training program where required as a result of a worker's specialised support needs.
-WorkSafe registered providers must have and use:
+WorkSafe registered providers must have and use the following.

-- A complaints process and notify WorkSafe within 48 hours days of receiving a WorkSafe worker complaint.
+• A complaints process.
+They must notify WorkSafe within 48 hours days of receiving a WorkSafe worker complaint.
 The provider must also notify WorkSafe if they cannot resolve a worker or other stakeholder complaint within 14 calendar days from the date the complaint was made.

-What information the Agent needs to consider paying for SSA services
+Information the agent needs to consider paying for SSA services

 Prior approval in writing is required for all workers.
-Injured workers part of the Community Integration Program may have the request and approval of SSA incorporated into the independence planning process.
-The Agent requires an initial request for SSA services from the worker or the worker’s family, treating medical practitioner or health professional.
+Workers who are part of the Community Integration Program may have the request and approval of SSA incorporated into the independence planning process.
+The agent requires an initial request for SSA services from the worker or the worker’s family, treating medical practitioner or health professional.

 Letters of recommendation from relevant treating health professionals will also be considered.